inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 Time-Sensitive Networking
 =========================

+This chapter describes the part of INET Framework that implements a subset of the IEEE standards related to Time-Sensitive Networking (TSN).
+The supported TSN features include among others: time synchronization, per-stream filtering and policing, scheduling and traffic shaping, frame replication and elimination, frame preemption, cut-through switching, automatic network configuration for failure protection, stream redundancy, and gate scheduling.

-This chapter describes the INET Framework modules that implement a subset of the IEEE standards related to Time-Sensitive Networking (TSN).
-Some of these modules are specific to the IEEE standards, but several of them are more generic and they are simply reused to achieve the required functionality.
+The above TSN features are implemented in several modules separate from other standard Ethernet functionality.
+Some of the modules presented in this chapter are specific to the IEEE standards, but several of them are more generic and they are simply reused to achieve the required functionality.

+However, it must be noted that several TSN features are only partially supported.
+The following sections describe the individual TSN features in detail.

 .. _ug:sec:tsn:devices:

 Devices
 -------

-:ned:`TsnClock`
-:ned:`TsnDevice`
-:ned:`TsnSwitch`
+TSN networks require additional functionality compared to standard Ethernet.
+To facilitate the configuration of the TSN features, INET provides several TSN specific network devices.
+These are derived from the basic INET network nodes and they provide several additional TSN specific parameters.
+The additional parameters mostly determine the internal module structure of the TSN specific network nodes, and also further parameterize the basic network node submodules.
+The usage of these network nodes is completely optional, it is possible to combine the TSN modules in other ways.
+However, it is advisable to start making TSN simulations using them.

+-  :ned:`TsnClock` models a hardware device that exclusively acts as a gPTP master node for time synchronization
+-  :ned:`TsnDevice` models a TSN specific end device capable of running multiple applications and all other supported TSN features
+-  :ned:`TsnSwitch` models an Ethernet switch capable of all supported TSN features

+Using the TSN specific network nodes and having the TSN specific features enabled is just the first step for using Time-Sensitve Networking.
+Most TSN features require additional configuration in the corresponding modules.

 .. _ug:sec:tsn:timesynchronization: